erikpaasonen/scripts/syslog_to_tss_converter/README.md

 Perl Scripts
 ============

-The following scripts demonstrate the ability to generate APG log format files in order to execute APG jobs based on historical rule usage data.
+The following sample scripts demonstrate the interaction between the Tufin infrastructure and the Tufin API in order to enhance the capabilities of the Tufin Security Suite.
+These scripts are provided as sample code for the functionality without any warranty.

 Installation Instructions
 -------------------------